david-livadaru/DLInterval/README.md

 ## Contribution

-Module is covered by units.
-However, bugs always slip through.
+Module is covered by units, however, bugs always slip through.
 If you find a bug in the module create an [issue](https://github.com/davidlivadaru/DLInterval/issues).

-If you want contribute on fixing bugs or implementing new features, then create a [pull request](https://github.com/davidlivadaru/DLInterval/pulls).
+If you want contribute on fixing bugs or implementing new features then create a [pull request](https://github.com/davidlivadaru/DLInterval/pulls).

 ## License